The person at the center of this case

 He has possibly visited China and Argentina, and he speaks Mandarin and English.

-Alleged conspiracy continues until approximately December 2012
+Alleged conspiracy period concludes approximately December 2012

-Federal warrant issued for Ye Jian's arrest in U.S. District Court, Southern District of Iowa for conspiracy to steal trade secrets
+Federal warrant issued for Ye, Jian's arrest in U.S. District Court, Southern District of Iowa for conspiracy to steal trade secrets